golemfactory/ya-httpx-client/README.md

 #### Requestor proxy

 [Second example](examples/requestor_proxy) is a generic HTTP server running on the **requestor** side that:
 * On startup starts a http server on provider(s).
-There are no assumptions about this server, in our example it is just the calculator from the previous example.
+There are no assumptions about this server, in our example it is a simple echo server.
 * Accepts *any* request
 * Forwards every request to the provider and responds with the response received